Skip to main content

 The first diamond helps at identifying the right problem

-Taking time to “discover” problems
+Taking time to “Discover” problems

 This phase involves gathering detailed insights into user needs and pain points.
 Activities include: